-- II.
+- All transportation equipment shall be maintained in safe operating condition.
+The transportation department shall be responsible for a planned program of maintenance to keep all vehicles running safely and efficiently. - II.
 The mechanical condition of each school bus shall be determined at least once each thirty (30) working days that the bus is in operation.
 Any school bus which does not comply with the requirements of Florida Statutes and State Board of Education rules shall be withdrawn immediately from use until it meets such requirements. - III.
 Only School Board or government-owned/leased vehicles or vehicles used for instructional purposes may be repaired or serviced in the school bus garage. - IV.
 The School Board shall maintain appropriate school bus replacement programs to assure appropriate maintenance of the bus fleet.